 The University of Arkansas System Division of Agriculture Cooperative Extension Service is committed to providing equal opportunity in employment and in educational programs, activities, and services on a non-discriminatory basis and without regard to race, color, sex, gender identity, sexual orientation, national origin, religion, age, disability, marital or veteran status, genetic information, or any other legally protected status.
 Moreover, the institution pledges to detect and eliminate any elements of discrimination which may be found to exist.

 Factors Related to Salary Determination

 Performance – The primary consideration for salary adjustments is performance.
 Both the current level of performance and growth in performance are considered.
-Refer to CESP 1 - 69, Guidelines for Appointment and Promotion of County Extension Agents and Staff Chairs, for additional information on agent performance evaluation procedures.
+Refer to CESP 1 - 69, Guidelines for Evaluation of County Extension Agents and Staff Chairs, for additional information on agent performance evaluation procedures.